kkrull/marmot/man/markdown/marmot.7.md

 ## Use Categories for Shell Commands

-Sometimes it can be helpful to run the a shell command on several--but not all--repositories at once.
+Sometimes it can be helpful to run the a shell command on several–but not all–repositories at once.
 Imagine how categorizing repositories by platform might make it easier to check if they are all using the same version of the platform: